 Professionally, Nathan has acted as the founder or advisor to corporations and startups in healthcare, clean technology, professional services, the internet, retail and financial services industries.
 Nathan also sits on the investment board of the Kickstart Seed Fund, an innovative early-stage venture fund, and was the founder of the International Business Model Competition, which attracts thousands of innovative teams from around the world in an international competition.
 Nathan also worked as a consultant at Monitor Group, a premier international strategy consulting firm, working with senior executives on a range of strategic and market discovery initiatives.

 - JOURNAL ARTICLES - Complementarities and Competition: Unpacking the Drivers of Entrants' Technology Choices in the Solar Photovoltaic Industry - Strategic Management Journal

-- JOURNAL ARTICLES - The Opportunity Paradox - MIT Sloan Management Review
+- JOURNAL ARTICLES - The Opportunity Paradox - Sloan Management Review

 - JOURNAL ARTICLES - Who Changes Course?
 The Role of Domain Knowledge and Novel Framing in Making Technology Changes - Strategic Entrepreneurship Journal

 - JOURNAL ARTICLES - CROSSROADS—Microfoundations of Performance: Balancing Efficiency and Flexibility in Dynamic Environments - Organization Science

 - JOURNAL ARTICLES - What Makes a Process a Capability?
 Heuristics and the Strategic Logic of Opportunity - Strategic Entrepreneurship Journal